irm1005-itec1005-fall-2023/assignment-05-wireframewarriors/.github/ISSUE_TEMPLATE/product-description.md

 What are you going to add to your product that will make it stand out?
 What are the moments of charm that will make your product memorable?

-for the game idea maybe a scrren animation that would introduce  the game before starting to play it and for the product idea maybe a aniamted product that can introsccue the product in a cool way before bying it
+for the game idea maybe a scrren animation that would introduce  the game before starting to play it

+for the product idea maybe a aniamted product that can introsccue the product in a cool way before bying it or Allow customers to personalize their hoodies with custom colors, patterns, or even text.

 -->